VasilyMorzhakov/markup_server/README.md

 sudo docker cp key.pem markup_server:/app/key.pem
 sudo docker start markup_server
 ```

+Environmental variables:
+   - SECRET_KEY - random key
+   - MONGO_DB_ADDRESS - like mongodb:// ....  , that contain everything to connect
+   - MONGO_COLLECTION - just a name of the collection for this service
+   - AWS_KEY
+   - AWS_KEY_ID

 You can exclude the SSL certificate by changing protocol in nginx config